Seventy-five arrives as a threshold in life, a moment at which many people have settled into quiet, predictable and reassuring daily routines.

 The Clarrys took shelter nearby, in the biggest building in the area.
 “I’m a Catholic kid inside a Buddhist temple, waiting for a tidal wave to hit us,” Brad said.
 In a letter later published by Beamish, Cliff wrote of how the water stopped maybe 75 yards from their home.
 Sixty-one people died in their Hawaiian community.

-In 1960, after Cliff Clarry decided to retire from the Army as a major, the family returned to Syracuse.
-They lived on West Colvin Street, where Brad’s folks ran a business called Helen’s Launderette and the Clarrys were familiar stalwarts of Elmwood.
+In 1960, after Cliff Clarry decided to retire as a sergeant major from the Army, the family returned to Syracuse.
+They lived on West Colvin Street, where Brad’s folks ran a business called Helen’s Launderette on the once-bustling Elmwood commercial strip, where the Clarrys were familiar stalwarts.

 Stafford, the oldest brother, joined the Peace Corps after graduating from the SUNY College of Environmental Science and Forestry.
 He spent the rest of his life working for humanitarian programs — typically overseen by the United Nations — in South Asia, East Africa and the Middle East, before spending many years offering counsel and support to the Kurdistan Regional Government.

-He and Brad were part of a lively family text in which Stafford offered almost daily reflections both about sweeping issues and everyday concerns, conversation that mattered deeply to Brad — who had tremendous respect for Stafford’s take on life and justice, on decency and courage.
+He and Brad were part of a lively family text in which Stafford offered almost daily reflections both about sweeping issues and everyday concerns, conversation that mattered deeply to Brad — who had tremendous respect for Stafford’s take on life, justice and courage.

-Brad still had it when Stafford died a year ago this week in Syracuse, at 80, from complications linked to heart disease.
-Brad contemplated what gesture or tribute might have meant the most to Staff, and he read an article that gave him a clear choice: The Land Cruiser.
+Brad still had the vehicle when Stafford died a year ago this week in Syracuse, at 80, from complications linked to heart disease.
+Brad contemplated what gesture or tribute might have meant the most to “Staff,” and he read an article that gave him a clear choice: The Land Cruiser.

 The brothers shared a deep faith in the Ukrainian cause, and a profound respect for the way the Ukrainians are resisting the Russian invasion.
 Brad, who closely follows accounts of the war, read a piece that described “Cars for Ukraine” — an effort co-founded by Ivan Oleksii, who offered this thought about the program in an email exchange: